 Ingredients

-The only uncommon ingredient in this gooseberry crumble is the fruit itself.
+The only uncommon ingredient in this recipe for gooseberry crumble is the fruit itself.
 Everything else is likely to be to hand in a well-stocked baking pantry.

 Please note: tinned gooseberries and gooseberry pie filling can sometimes be found in stores.
 Neither product is suitable for this gooseberry crumble recipe.
 They are both likely to contain added sugar already and they also cannot be relied upon to yield a pleasant texture once baked.

-1. Begin by topping and tailing the gooseberries: use a sharp knife to cut off the tough stalk (the top) and scrape off the stem where the flower once was (the tail) from each gooseberry.
-Rinse under cold water
+- Top and tail the gooseberries: use a sharp knife to cut off the tough stalk (the top) and scrape off the stem where the flower once was (the tail) from each gooseberry.
+Rinse them under cold water.

-2. Mix the caster sugar and flour together in a large bowl then add the gooseberries and toss to coat
+- Mix the caster sugar and flour together in a large bowl then add the gooseberries and toss to coat.

-3. Spread the fruit into a single layer in a baking dish and spoon any leftover sugar and flour evenly over the top.
-Set aside
+- Spread the fruit into a single layer in a baking dish and spoon any leftover sugar and flour evenly over the top.
+Set aside.

-5. Stir in the oats and demerara sugar
+- Stir in the oats and demerara sugar.

 Expert Tips